High-Level Synthesis with the Vitis Unified IDE

 Describes the DATAFLOW directive for improving the throughput of a design by pipelining the functions to execute as soon as possible. {Lecture, Lab}

-Identify the performance limitations caused by arrays in your design.
-You will also explore optimization techniques to handle arrays for improving performance. {Lecture, Demo, Lab}
+Describes the performance limitations caused by arrays in a design.
+Also explores optimization techniques to handle arrays for improving performance. {Lecture, Lab}

-Describes the default behavior of the Vitis HLS tool on latency and throughput. {Lecture}
+Describes the default behavior of Vitis HLS on latency and throughput. {Lecture}

 Describes how to optimize the C design to improve latency. {Lecture}